dischii/rwk_result_parser/svw-results/docs/index.md

 The RWK Result Parser is a tool designed to fetch and display the latest results from the RWK shooting competitions.
 This page is still under construction and will be updated with more content soon.

 ## Usage
-To use the RWK Result Parser, simply navigate through the sections to find the latest results and statistics. (when they will be visible :smile:)
+To use the RWK Result Parser, simply navigate through the sections to find the latest results and   statistics.

 ## Contact
 For any inquiries or feedback, please go to the repo.